the-zammers/giga/help.txt

 - Unknown and most likely unintended behavior if a line ever has more than maxlength characters
 - Undefined behavior (probably an error) if an unavailable file is specified
 - Pressing ^anything while in an input prompt will lock up the program indefinitely (not our problem, it's ncurses' fault--it'll never read an end-of-input and give us control back)
+- Running giga while in another directory will fail